LoopKit/loopdocs/docs/index.md

 ## Finding Help

 Since this is a project used and developed by remotely collaborating volunteers, most of the support and conversations are via online platforms.
-There are a [number of options](build/step12.md) for you to join in those conversations or as for help.
+There are a [number of options](build/step12.md) for you to join in those conversations or ask for help.
 Links to the main platforms are listed below.
-There are also numerous FB groups that formed by non-US Loop users (Italy, Australia, and several other countries have user groups).
+There are also numerous FB groups formed by non-US Loop users (Italy, Australia, and several other countries have user groups).

   * The fastest way to get help (with the most mentors) is the [Looped Group](https://www.facebook.com/groups/TheLoopedGroup) on Facebook.
 Looped Group is the original FB group for DIY looping systems.
 There are lot of active members there with excellent history of helping people.
   * There is another Facebook group, Loop and Learn, that has a lot of Loop-centric information, a T1D Speaker Series covering many topics of general diabetes interest as well as Loop-specific chats, alerts whenever there is an update to iOS and Xcode, Quick Tips and articles written by mentors providing their Loop experience.